 She has also participated in various masterclasses with Benjamin Schmid, Jack Liebeck, Felix Andriesky, Sergey Kravchenko, Sergey Aroutunyan, Zófia Woycicka, Marta Eufrázio and Latica Honda-Rosenberg.
 In addition, Lia has played in many national orchestras such as the National Youth Orchestra in which she was

 the concertmaster, and The Atlantic Coast Orchestra and Orquestra XXI.

 In 2016 she played as a soloist with the Calouste Gulbenkian Foundation Orchestra, as a part of the Prémio Jovens Músicos prize.
 She was also a soloist in the “Festival de Música de Setúbal” and as part of her last performance as a student of the Conservatório de Musica do Porto she played as a soloist with the school's orchestra.

-Lia was selected as part of the 2017 EUYO orchestra on the Summer Tour, performing with the maestro Vasily Petrencko.
-On the same summer she took part of the masterclasses in the Epoche F project with Ensemble Modern.
+Lia was selected as part of the 2017 EUYO Orchestra for the Summer Tour Spirit of the North, performing with maestro Vasily Petrencko.
+During the same summer she took part in the masterclasses in the Epoche F project with Ensemble Modern.

 In October 2017 she begins her studies in the Hochschule für Musik und Darstellende Kunst Manheim with professor Marco Rizzi.